-The Japan Council of International Schools (JCIS) includes most of the international schools operating in Japan.
+The Japan Council of International Schools (JCIS) includes twenty-seven international schools operating in Japan.
 However, each school exists completely independently of the others.

 Schools applying for membership to JCIS must meet a number of important criteria including stability, continuity, professionalism and an explicit commitment to internationalism.
 Education must be provided in English.
 Beyond that, however, there are no requirements concerning curriculum, ethos or ownership.
 Some schools offer programmes of the International Baccalaureate Organization.
 Others offer an education rooted to a greater or lesser degree in a national curriculum.
 Some schools offer a full ‘Kindergarten to Grade 12’ education while others specialize on certain age groups.
 The smallest JCIS member school has fewer than 100 students and the largest has more than 1,500.